Spouse Visa Extension

 Financial requirements are an important of a Spouse Visa application.
 They also carry significant important when you are seeking a visa extension.
 It is best to get the help of visa extension lawyers when understanding and fulfilling these requirements.

-You and your partner must have a combined income of at least £18,600 for you to meet the financial requirements.
-You can meet this requirement by using cash savings if they are £16,000 or above, income from employment or self-employment means of your partner and yourself, as well as any bereavement benefits or maternity allowances.
+You and your partner must have a combined income of at least £18,600 (£29,000 from the 11th of April 2024) for you to meet the financial requirements.
+You can meet this requirement by using cash savings if they are £65,000 or above, income from employment or self-employment means of your partner and yourself, as well as any bereavement benefits or maternity allowances.

 A child qualifies as a dependant if he or she is aged under 18, has a non-EEA country of origin, and is financially dependent on your or your spouse.